vietdevutd/nurse-ai-chatbot/README.md

 # NurseAI Chatbot

 The NurseAI Chatbot is a conversational interface designed to assist users in identifying their health symptoms and predicting potential treatments.
 The chatbot uses natural language processing (NLP) to understand user input and provide appropriate responses.
-This version of the NurseAI Chatbot is built using React and powered by RespellAI and GPT-3 model.
+This version of the NurseAI Chatbot is built using React and powered by OpenAI GPT-3 model.

 ## Features